DataDog/documentation/content/en/tracing/profiler/getting_started.md

     import ddtrace.profiling.auto
     ```

-4. After a minute or two, visualize your profiles on the [Datadog APM > Profiling page][2].
+4. After a minute or two, visualize your profiles on the [Datadog APM > Profiler page][2].

 **Note**: